 Look at those words.

-Once you get past ‘schlemiel, schlimazel” the theme song sounds like the sort of pep talk that people fighting a losing battle against time to attain the markers of social success give themselves before heading out to work another day on the factory line.
+Once you get past ‘schlemiel, schlimazel,” the theme song sounds like the kind of pep talk that people fighting a losing battle against time to attain the markers of social success give themselves before heading out to work another day on the factory line.

 “We’re doing it our way, yes our way, making all our dreams come true.
 This time there’s no stopping us.
 We’re gonna do it!”

-It’s a Hail Mary pass that says the more we suffer now, the greater shall be our triumph later, but only if we don’t ever stop believing.
+It’s a Hail Mary pass that says the more you suffer now, the greater shall be your triumph later, but only if you don’t ever stop believing.

-If Laverne’s father, the pizzeria owning Frank Defazio, were around today, he’d tell his “29-year old” daughter and her best friend that the definition of stupid is doing the same thing over and over again and expecting different results, and he’d wave his rolling pin to drive home the point.
+If Laverne’s father, the pizzeria owning Frank Defazio, were around today, he’d tell his “29-year old” daughter and her best friend that the definition of stupid is doing the same thing over and over again and expecting different results, and maybe give them a wave of his rolling pin to drive home the point.

 Every fifth or sixth episode seemed to revolve around this plot, with Laverne and Shirley inevitably getting back together exactly as before by the end of the half-hour.

 If you took Laverne and Shirley aside and said, “listen you two, what do you really want to do with your lives?”
-They wouldn’t have a realistic answer.
+They wouldn’t have a good answer.
 Laverne and Shirley were dreamers, not schemers.
-All they knew was that they wanted to be part of the zeitgeist somehow.
+All they knew was that they wanted to be part of the zeitgeist someway, somehow.

 That was then.
-Now I’m on the wrong side of 45, working a Laverne & Shirley blue-collar job myself.
-I used to want to be the next Rod Serling or Reuben Kincaid, or both.
+Now I’m on the wrong side of 45, working a Laverne & Shirley job myself.
+I used to want to be the next Rod Serling or Reuben Kincaid.
 But after 20 years of punching the clock, I’m starting to realize that it ain’t happening, that I have a lot more in common with two working class girls from 1950s Milwaukee than I ever imagined.
-At this point, the only thing left for me to do is go buy a bowling ball and join the team, if they’ll have me.
+At this point, the only thing left for me to do in life is go buy a bowling ball and hope they’ll let me join the team.